Located in: Cyprus

 All degrees awarded by the University of Nicosia are recognised in the EU and globally.

-No, if you have a previous health-related degree, you can not apply for a graduate entry medical programme here.
+No, you can not apply for a graduate entry medicine here.

 Yes.
 In fact, the University of Nicosia is the largest private university in Cyprus.

 The university is in Nicosia, Cyprus.
 The city is located at the foot of the Kyrenia Mountains.
 The school’s address is Μακεδονίτισσης 46, Nicosia 2417, Cyprus.